-NURS670 Transforming Nursing Practice Role through Leadership, Policy, and Advocacy 3 CR

-This course prepares nurses at the Master's degree level to investigate and analyze the organization, delivery, and financing of health care through the lens of a leadership role.
+NURS670 Transforming Nursing Practice Role through Leadership, Policy, and Advocacy investigate and analyze the organization, delivery, and financing of health care through the lens of a leadership role.
 Leadership theories and concepts are explored as they may be applied to address complex and dynamic health care challenges such as health care access, cost, and quality.
 Strategic planning, systems thinking, political advocacy, and interprofessional collaboration are discussed and explored as within the context of the nursing leadership role and the advanced nursing practice in affecting quality health outcomes and culturally patient-centered care.